Rider and Trip Type Eligibility Determination

 Division of Family and Children Services (DFCS)

-Transportation assistance for DFCS consumers requires prior-approval by a DFCS case manager.
+Transportation assistance for DFCS individuals requires prior-approval by a DFCS case manager.

 Department of Behavioral Health and Disabilities (DBHDD)